First-principle theory of the Casimir screening effect: Introduction

 We would like to emphasize that the screening of the Casimir force caused by the presence of ions in the space between metal walls is different from the screening related to the presence of mass within the quanta of the vector field within the framework of the Proca model~\cite{barton1984casimir,barton1985casimir,teo2010casimir}.
 Unlike 'ionic screening', 'mass screening', which is essentially a quantum effect, occurs for all terms in the Casimir force expansion in the Matsubara modes~\cite{barton1984casimir}.

 The second issue is related to the behavior of the Casimir force at high temperatures.
-When the dielectric function of the material of the walls approaches infinity ($\epsilon(\omega) \to \infty$), the zero-Matsubara frequency term in the Lifshitz formula is not uniquely defined, as its value depends on the order in which the limits of the dielectric function approaching infinity and the Matsubara frequency approaching zero ($\omega_n\to 0$) are taken.
-To obtain the ideal-conductor result based on electrostatic boundary conditions, Schwinger et al. postulated the following order\cite{schwinger1978casimir}: $\epsilon(\omega) \to \infty$ and then $\omega_n\to 0$.
-Thus they obtained twice as high value of the high temperature limit of the Casimir force than what was obtained by Lifshitz et al.~\cite{dzyaloshinskii1961general}.
+When the dielectric function of the walls material approaches infinity ($\epsilon(\omega) \to \infty$), the zero-Matsubara frequency term in the Lifshitz formula is not uniquely defined.
+Its value depends on the order in which the limits of the dielectric function and the Matsubara frequency (as $\omega_n\to 0$) are taken.
+To obtain the ideal-conductor result based on electrostatic boundary conditions, Schwinger et al. postulated the following order~\cite{schwinger1978casimir}: $\epsilon(\omega) \to \infty$ and then $\omega_n\to 0$.
+Thus, they obtained twice as high value of the high temperature limit of the Casimir force than what was obtained by Lifshitz et al.~\cite{dzyaloshinskii1961general}.
 Jancovici and $\text{\v{S}}$amaj~\cite{jancovici2004screening,jancovici2005casimir} and independently Buenzli and Martin ~\cite{buenzli2005microscopic} questioned the result of Schwinger et al., modeling the Casimir interaction of metal walls as the interaction of half-spaces containing equilibrium plasma comprised of classical ions.
-Using methods based on the formalism of correlation functions~\cite{buenzli2005microscopic} and the theory of linear response~\cite{jancovici2004screening}, the Casimir force was obtained, two times smaller than by Schwinger et al., in accordance with the Lifshitz limiting regime.
+Using methods based on the formalism of correlation functions~\cite{buenzli2005microscopic} and the theory of linear response~\cite{jancovici2004screening}, the Casimir force was obtained, found to be half the value reported by Schwinger et al., in accordance with the Lifshitz limiting regime.
 Later, Buenzli and Martin~\cite{buenzli2008microscopic} reproduced their result assuming that metals consist of mobile quantum charges in thermal equilibrium with the photon field at a fixed temperature.
 Recently, Brandyshev and Budkov~\cite{brandyshev2024finite} following the finite-temperature quantum field theory~\cite{kapusta2007finite}, directly reproduced Schwinger's result for the Casimir force.
 It is important to note that their first-principle quantum electrodynamics-based approach does not require the assumption of the order of the aforementioned limits, which may indicate the correctness of the result obtained by Schwinger and coworkers.
 Below we provide more detailed analysis.